Journey into the remote regions of your subconscious and discover who you truly are. Shadow work can help you achieve just that.

 Shadow work is a purposeful dive into our subconscious to uncover aspects of our personalities we try to hide or deny.

-According to Dr. Raffaello Antonino, Counselling Psychologist at Therapy Central LLP, shadow work helps us better understand who we are and become more integrated as individuals.
+According to Dr. Raffaello Antonino, Counseling Psychologist at Therapy Central LLP, shadow work helps us better understand who we are and become more integrated as individuals.

 What Is Our Shadow Self?